jpsalo/folio/content/authors/jp/_index.md

 Working at large and small companies and in projects of different scale and age has provided JP insight into team dynamics and business reasoning behind the code.

-JP believes that the people who use the product can't be an afterthought—they shoul be at the core of the work.
+JP believes that the users of a service can't be an afterthought—these people should be at the core of the work.
 He understands the value of a genuine connection with the users and knows that the best result is achieved when everyone is as close to the people as possible.
 He enjoys being part of the early-stage prototyping with pen and paper and gets most satisfaction from building complex glitch-free UIs.

+JP specializes in User-Centered Design, including:

+- Finding out people's need with interviews and observation
+- Prototype-oriented design and implementation
+- Crafting, conducting and analysing usability studies
+- Building interactive systems